ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 Only you call it with `(1)(2)(3)` instead of `(1, 2, 3)`.
 The other big difference is that you can call it with `(1)` and get a function back that you can later call with `(2)(3)`.

-A> The first function is the result of [currying] the second function.
+> The first function is the result of [currying] the second function.
 Calling a curried function with only some of its arguments is sometimes called [partial application].
 Some programming languages automatically curry and partially evaluate functions without the need to manually nest them.

 [currying]: https://en.wikipedia.org/wiki/Currying
 [partial application]: https://en.wikipedia.org/wiki/Partial_application